zachete/seleraper/README.md

 # seleraper

-Tiny js CLI tool for searching HTML selectors on the entire site
+Tiny JS CLI tool for searching HTML selectors on the entire site

+# Coming Soon